Last updated: July 13, 2026

 Hidden Gems:

-If you want to see gorgeous coastal and autumn scenery, head to Maine.
-Maine is home to abundant natural attractions, including 5,000 miles of coastline and Acadia National Park.
+If you want to see gorgeous coastal and autumn scenery head to Route 1.
+Maine is home to beautiful natural attractions, including 5,000 miles of coastline and Acadia National Park.

-Additionally, 65 lighthouses dot the landscape, and the state enjoys one of the largest harvests of blueberries in the United States.
+65 lighthouses also dot the landscape, and the state enjoys one of the largest harvests of blueberries in the United States.
 And don’t forget about the famous lobster rolls!

 Start your trip by traveling Route 1 in Portland, taking in the lighthouses and magnificent mansions before venturing into Acadia National Park.
 This park is renowned for its incredibly vibrant autumn hues, particularly along the 40-mile span of the Acadia Byway.